argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 - 13 letters of Paul
 - Hebrews (unknown authorship but “Timothy our brother” 13:23 places him within the Pauline Circle),
-- Luke / Acts (It is clear that Luke is part of Paul’s circle: note the “we passages)
+- Luke / Acts (It is clear that Luke is part of Paul’s circle: note the "we" passages)

 ### Johannine Circle